Skip to main content

 Tips

-After configuring the task parameters using SVFI and starting the task, use the Config.ini generated in the Configs folder for the command line task.
+• It is recommended to first use SVFI to configure task parameters and start the task, and then use the Config.ini generated in the Configs folder for command line tasks.

 Last update: